CipherKill/Tools/nscan/README.md

 # nscan
 It is a simple bash based program that acts like nmap for non rooted android mobiles.
+It scans the network to display address and number of devices present in the network.

 ## Instructions
 To run the porgram you'll need the TERMUX app which can be found in the play store.